The Boys in the Band (1970 film): Critical response

+Retrospective appraisal

 In a San Francisco Chronicle review of a 1999 revival of the film, Edward Guthmann recalled "By the time Boys was released in 1970...it had already earned among gays the stain of Uncle Tomism."
 He called it "a genuine period piece but one that still has the power to sting.
 In one sense it's aged surprisingly little — the language and physical gestures of camp are largely the same — but in the attitudes of its characters, and their self-lacerating vision of themselves, it belongs to another time.
 And that's a good thing."

 Bill Weber from Slant wrote in 2015: "The partygoers are caught in the tragedy of the pre-liberation closet, a more crippling and unforgiving one than the closets that remain."

 The film was perceived in different ways throughout the gay community.
 There were those who agreed with most critics and believed The Boys in the Band was making great strides while others thought it portrayed a group of gay men wallowing in self-pity.
 There were even those who felt discouraged by some of the honesty in the production.
 One spectator wrote in 2018: "I was horrified by the depiction of the life that might befall me.
 I have very strong feelings about that play.
 It's done a lot of harm to gay people."

-While not as acclaimed or commercially successful as director Friedkin's subsequent films, Friedkin considers this film to be one of his favorites.
+While not as acclaimed or commercially successful as director Friedkin's subsequent films, Friedkin considered this film to be one of his favorites.
 He remarked in an interview on the 2008 DVD for the movie: "It's one of the few films I've made that I can still watch."

+Cinema Center Films made several contemporary dramas and it has been argued that The Boys in the Band was the only one to have any sort of cultural impact.